Family and Spinal Cord Injury

 Hope.
 Hope is a potentially important coping strategy for both the person and family with spinal cord injury.
 Davies (1993) interviewed people with spinal cord injury and found that goal-directed hope based on realistic perceptions of life, focusing on progress, positive interpretation of events, and goal setting are important in helping people and families cope with spinal cord injury.
 The process of hope can be a generalized and positive force to reduce depression, the sense of powerlessness, and grief (Lohn, 2001; Sullivan, 1990).
 Elliot, et al. (1991) assessed whether a sense of hope and a Òsense of pathwaysÓ (ability to find ways to meet goals) predicted psychosocial interactions, depression, and impairment.
 They found that a sense of ÒhopeÓ predicts psychosocial interactions while Òsense of pathwaysÓ negatively correlates with depression and impairment.
 Piazza, et al. (1991) report predictive relationships between hope, social support, and self-esteem in 77 patients, finding that the best predictors of hope in people with spinal cord injury are self-esteem, social support, and education.

 ¥ Alexander CJ, Hwang K and Sipski ML (2002).
 Mothers with spinal cord injuries: impact on marital, family, and children's adjustment.
 Arch Phys Med Rehabil 83:24-30.
-Summary: OBJECTIVE: To evaluate how mothers with spinal cord injury (spinal cord injury) adjust to parenting, their marriages, and their families, and how their children adjust to their mothers' disability.
-DESIGN: Randomized control study of mothers with spinal cord injury and their children, matched to able-bodied mothers and their children on key demographic variables.
+Summary: OBJECTIVE: To evaluate how mothers with spinal cord injury (SCI) adjust to parenting, their marriages, and their families, and how their children adjust to their mothers' disability.
+DESIGN: Randomized control study of mothers with SCI and their children, matched to able-bodied mothers and their children on key demographic variables.
 SETTING: Subjects were selected from 7 regional Spinal Cord Injury Model Systems from across the United States.
-PARTICIPANTS: A total of 310 volunteers (experimental: 88 mothers with spinal cord injury, 46 partners, 31 children; matched controls: 84 able-bodied mothers, 33 partners, 28 children).
+PARTICIPANTS: A total of 310 volunteers (experimental: 88 mothers with SCI, 46 partners, 31 children; matched controls: 84 able-bodied mothers, 33 partners, 28 children).
 INTERVENTIONS: Not applicable.
 MAIN OUTCOME MEASURES: Children's adjustment, gender role identity; self-esteem; children's attitude toward mother and father; dyadic and family adjustment; parenting stress; and satisfaction.
-RESULTS: No significant differences were found between mothers with spinal cord injury and able-bodied mothers.
-Moreover, there were no significant differences between children raised in families with mothers with spinal cord injury and children raised in families with able-bodied mothers.
-Also, no significant differences were found in dyadic or family functioning with mothers with spinal cord injury or able-bodied mothers.
-CONCLUSIONS: spinal cord injury in mothers does not appear to affect their children adversely in terms of individual adjustment, attitudes toward their parents, self-esteem, gender roles, and family functioning.
+RESULTS: No significant differences were found between mothers with SCI and able-bodied mothers.
+Moreover, there were no significant differences between children raised in families with mothers with SCI and children raised in families with able-bodied mothers.
+Also, no significant differences were found in dyadic or family functioning with mothers with SCI or able-bodied mothers.
+CONCLUSIONS: SCI in mothers does not appear to affect their children adversely in terms of individual adjustment, attitudes toward their parents, self-esteem, gender roles, and family functioning.
 Our results may challenge health care providers, social policy-makers, and the general public to end negative stereotyping of children, couples, and families with a disabled mother and wife.
-The Miami Project to Cure Paralysis, Department of Neurological Surgery, University of Miami School of Medicine, Miami, FL, USA. email@example.com
+The Miami Project to Cure Paralysis, Department of Neurological Surgery, University of Miami School of Medicine, Miami, FL, USA. firstname.lastname@example.org

 ¥ Baker ER, Cardenas DD and Benedetti TJ (1992).
 Risks associated with pregnancy in spinal cord-injured women.
 Obstet Gynecol 80:425-8.
 Summary: We reviewed the experience with pregnancy in spinal cord-injured women at the University of Washington over the past 10 years.
 During that time, 11 women with spinal cord injury had 13 pregnancies.
 Infant outcome was uniformly good.
 No major obstetric complication occurred.
 The mothers experienced medical problems including urinary tract infection in ten and pyelonephritis in three.
 Autonomic hyperreflexia occurred in three of five subjects with lesions at or above the sixth thoracic vertebra.
 Pregnancy in the spinal cord-injured patient involves medical risk for the mother, but with careful management, an excellent outcome for both mother and infant may be anticipated.
 Department of Obstetrics and Gynecology, University of Washington, Seattle.

 ¥ Bauman WA, Spungen AM, Wang J, Pierson RN, Jr. and Schwartz E (1999).
 Continuous loss of bone during chronic immobilization: a monozygotic twin study.
 Osteoporos Int 10:123-7.
 Summary: Acute immobilization is associated with rapid loss of bone.
 Prevailing opinion, based on population cross-sectional data, assumes that bone mass stabilizes thereafter.
-In order to address whole-body and regional skeletal mass in long-term immobilization, monozygotic twins were studied, one of each twin pair having chronic spinal cord injury (spinal cord injury) of a duration ranging from 3 to 26 years.
-The research design consisted of the co-twin control method using 8 pairs of identical male twins (mean +/- SD age, 40 +/- 10 years; range 25-58 years), one of each set with spinal cord injury.
+In order to address whole-body and regional skeletal mass in long-term immobilization, monozygotic twins were studied, one of each twin pair having chronic spinal cord injury (SCI) of a duration ranging from 3 to 26 years.
+The research design consisted of the co-twin control method using 8 pairs of identical male twins (mean +/- SD age, 40 +/- 10 years; range 25-58 years), one of each set with SCI.
 The twins were compared by paired t-tests for total and regional bone mineral content (BMC) and bone mineral density (BMD) measured by dual-energy X-ray absorptiometry.
 Linear regression analyses were performed to determine the associations of age or duration of injury with the differences between twin pairs for total and regional skeletal bone values.
-In the spinal cord injury twins, total-body BMC was significantly reduced (22% +/- 9%, p<0.001), with the predominant sites of reduction for BMC and BMD being the legs (42% +/- 14% 35% +/- 10%, p<0.0001), and pelvis (50% +/- 10% and 29% +/- 9%, p<0.0001).
-Duration of spinal cord injury, not age, was found to be linearly related to the degree of leg bone loss in spinal cord injury twins (BMC: r(2) = 0.60, p<0.05; BMD: r(2) = 0.70, p<0.01).
-Our findings suggest that pelvic and leg bone mass continues to decline throughout the chronic phase of immobilization in the individual with spinal cord injury, and this bone loss appears to be independent of age.
+In the SCI twins, total-body BMC was significantly reduced (22% +/- 9%, p<0.001), with the predominant sites of reduction for BMC and BMD being the legs (42% +/- 14% 35% +/- 10%, p<0.0001), and pelvis (50% +/- 10% and 29% +/- 9%, p<0.0001).
+Duration of SCI, not age, was found to be linearly related to the degree of leg bone loss in SCI twins (BMC: r(2) = 0.60, p<0.05; BMD: r(2) = 0.70, p<0.01).
+Our findings suggest that pelvic and leg bone mass continues to decline throughout the chronic phase of immobilization in the individual with SCI, and this bone loss appears to be independent of age.
 Spinal Cord Damage Research Center, Departments of Medicine and Rehabilitation Medicine, Mount Sinai School of Medicine, New York, NY, USA.

 ¥ Biering-Sorensen F and Sonksen J (2001).
 Sexual function in spinal cord lesioned men.
 Spinal Cord 39:455-70.
 Summary: STUDY DESIGN: Review of literature.
 OBJECTIVE: To review the physical aspects related to penile erection, ejaculatory dysfunction, semen characteristics, and techniques for enhancement of fertility in spinal cord lesioned (SCL) men.
 SETTING: Worldwide: individuals with traumatic as well as non-traumatic SCL.
 RESULTS: Recommendations for management of erectile dysfunction in SCL men: If it is possible to obtain a satisfactory erection but of insufficient duration, then try to use a venous constrictor band to find out if this is sufficient to maintain the erection.
 Otherwise we recommend Sildenafil.
 If Sildenafil is not satisfactory then use intracavernous injection with prostaglandin E(1) (some SCL men may prefer cutaneous or intraurethral application).
 We discourage the implantation of penile prosthesis for the sole purpose of erection.
 Recommendations for management of ejaculatory dysfunction in SCL men: Penile vibratory stimulation (PVS) to induce ejaculation is recommended as first treatment choice.
 If PVS fails, SCL men should be referred for electroejaculation (EEJ).
 Semen characteristics: Impaired semen profiles with low motility rates are seen in the majority of SCL men.
 Recently reported data gives evidence of a decline in spermatogenesis and motility of ejaculated spermatozoa shortly after (few weeks) an acute SCL.
 It is suggested that some factors in the seminal plasma and/or disordered storage of spermatozoa in the seminal vesicles are mainly responsible for the impaired semen profiles in men with chronic SCL.
 Fertility: Home insemination with semen obtained by PVS and introduced intravaginally in order to achieve successful pregnancies may be an option for some SCL men and their partners.
 The majority of SCL men will further enhance their fertility potential when using either PVS or EEJ combined with assisted reproduction techniques such as intrauterine insemination or in vitro fertilization with or without intracytoplasmic sperm injection.
 Clinic for Para- and Tetraplegia, Department TH, The Neuroscience Centre, Rigshospitalet, Copenhagen University Hospital, Havnevej 25, DK-3100 Hornbaek, Copenhagen, Denmark.